ModByDaylight/Documentation/docs/Development/ModdingGuides/MaterialInstances.md

 - You should enable EmissiveTouch if using emission.
 - The Hair material works on both killer and survivor.
-- The Hide Head_Mask is just an invited _M texture that only affects killers in first person. so for it Black is unhidden and White is hidden.
+- The Hide Head_Mask is just an inverted _M texture that only affects killers in first person. so for it Black is unhidden and White is hidden.

 ### Texture Based EM Colors